 The medieval Parliament met in the old Palace of Westminster, which burned down in a fire in 1834, or in the Chapter House or Refectory of Westminster Abbey.
 From 1547, they had the use of the Palace’s chapel.

 Though Parliament still existed only by the monarch’s will, it is inevitable that the relationship between an absolutist monarch and a parliament will be an uneasy one.
 In order to get his/her way, the monarch has to be able to control parliament.
 Parliament, on the other hand, might feel they should control the purse strings and limit the monarch’s power.
-In the 17th century, under Charles I, the relationship irretrievably broke down and Parliament became a revolutionary body.
+In the 17th century, under King Charles I, the relationship irretrievably broke down and Parliament became a revolutionary body.